DEFRA/dst-guides/principles/work_in_the_open.md

 ### Visibility and sharing

-Projects that are open have more visibility which makes it easier for colleagues both In the Environment Agency and in other departments to see what we've built.
+Projects that are open have more visibility which makes it easier for colleagues both in the Environment Agency and in other departments to see what we've built.
 This encourages collaboration rather than duplication.

 It also means the code can benefit more people by being shared.
 Not only can others use your code they can see which problems you have already solved.